Mirroring at Savannah

 NOTE: Most of this section was copied from the Mirmon page and updated as needed.

-1. The authoratative lists of gnu/nongnu mirrors are managed manually.
-For gnu/ftpmirrors, FSF admins or GNU webmasters update the lists (http://www.gnu.org/prep/ftp.html, generated from http://www.gnu.org/prep/FTP).
-For nongnu/download mirrors, Savannah admins update this file (and html version).
+1. The authoritative lists of mirrors are managed manually.
+For gnu mirror, GNU webmasters update the lists (http://www.gnu.org/prep/ftp.html, generated from http://www.gnu.org/prep/FTP).
+For nongnu mirror, Savannah admins maintain the lists as explained above.

-2. mirmon is used to checks each mirror and determine how up to date it is.
+2. mirmon is used to check each mirror and determine how up-to-date it is.

 We maintain 3 separate mirmon configurations: